FatemeMousavi1381/LearningPython/README.md

 1. **National ID Validator** — Validate the format of a National ID.
 2. **Rock Paper Scissors** — A simple Rock-Paper-Scissors game.
 3. **Password Generator** — Generate a secure random password with uppercase, lowercase, digits, and special characters.
+4. **Password Strength Checker** — Check the strength of a user's password with multiple security filters, score, and feedback.